tsaad-dev/drafts/te/draft-saad-teas-yang-te.md

 primary-paths:

-> A container that includes the set of primary paths (see Figure{{fig-primary}}).
+> A container that includes the set of primary paths (see {{fig-primary}}).
-A primary path is indentified by 'name'.
+A primary path is identified by 'name'.
 A primary path is selected from the list to instantiate an LSP for the tunnel.
 The list of primary paths is visited by order of preference.
 A primary path has the following attributes: